 Frances Sper

-Frances J. Sper was a fine female vocalist, pianist, and recording artist of the Jazz Age.
-Frances Sper Horn (1901-1951) was married to salesman Jack L. Horn (1894-1981) and is the mother of famous jazz musician Paul Horn (1930-).
+Frances J. Sper (pronounced "Spur") was a fine female vocalist, pianist, and recording artist of the Jazz Age.
+Frances Sper Horn (1896-1951) was married to salesman Jack L. Horn (1894-1981) and is the mother of famous jazz musician Paul Horn (1930-2014).
 Frances Sper was an in-house pianist for Irving Berlin and had her own weekly radio show in New York on WNYC (as well as other radio stations) from 1926-1928.

-Frances had two sisters Joan and Mathilda.
+Frances had two sisters Joan and Matilda.
 All the sisters played piano.
-The sisters also had a brother Eddie.
+The sisters also had brothers Felix, Norman and Edward (Abraham).
 After Frances’ retirement from the music and radio business in 1930, Jack and Frances lived in New York City as well as Washington, DC.
-Frances passed at the young age of 50.
+Frances passed at the age of 55.
 Jack Horn died in 1981 in California.
 Both Frances and Jack are buried in Mt.
 Carmel Cemetery in Queens, New York.

 Peggy English, Frances Sper, unknown girl - Camp Copake, NY (1928)